allegroai/clearml-docs/docs/guides/frameworks/matplotlib/matplotlib_example.md

 includes a clickable icon to open the notebook in Google Colab.
 :::

-When the example runs, it creates an experiment named `Matplotlib example`, which is associated with the `examples` project (in script) or the `Colab notebooks` project (in Jupyter Notebook).
+When the example runs, it creates an experiment named `Matplotlib example` in the `examples` project (in script) or the `Colab notebooks` project (in Jupyter Notebook).